semaphoreui/semaphore-docs/administration-guide/cli.md

 ### User management

-Using CLI you can add, remote or change user.
+Using CLI you can add, remove or change user.

 ```
-sempahore user --help
+semaphore user --help
 ```